Arlington National Cemetery: 150th anniversary

+Management

+On 2 March 2017, Katharine Kelley, a former U.S. Army officer and senior executive service civilian employee for the Department of the Army, was appointed superintendent of the cemetery.
+She moved to another Army position in March 2019.

+Three years later, on 18 February 2020, Charles R. "Ray" Alexander, a former U.S. Army colonel and senior executive service civilian employee for the Department of the Army, was appointed superintendent of the cemetery.

 Sections

 The Cemetery is divided into 70 sections, with some sections in the southeast and western part of the cemetery reserved for future expansion.
 Section 60, in the southeast part of the cemetery, is the burial ground for military personnel killed in the "war on terror" since 2001.
 Section 21, also known as the Nurses Section, is the burial site for many nurses, and the location of the Spanish–American War Nurses Memorial and the Nurses Memorial.
 Another section – Chaplains Hill – includes monuments to Jewish, Protestant, and Roman Catholic military chaplains.

 In 1901, Confederate soldiers buried at the Soldiers' Home and various locations within Arlington were reinterred in a Confederate section that was authorized by Congress in 1900.
-On June 4, 1914, the United Daughters of the Confederacy dedicated the Confederate Memorial designed by Moses Ezekiel.
+On 4 June 1914, the United Daughters of the Confederacy dedicated the Confederate Memorial designed by Moses Ezekiel.
 Upon his death in 1917, Ezekiel was buried at the base of the monument as he was a veteran of the Confederate army.
 All Confederate headstones in this section are peaked rather than rounded.
 The Naming Commission, appointed by Congress, has recommended removing the Confederate memorial down to its foundation.

-More than 3,800 formerly enslaved people, called "Contrabands" during the Civil War, are buried in Section 27.
+More than 3,800 formerly enslaved people, called "Contrabands" during the Civil War, were buried in Section 27 between 1864 and 1867.
 Their headstones are designated with the word "Civilian" or "Citizen".

+In early 2025, Arlington National Cemetery's website deleted its lists of "notable graves" of Black, Hispanic, and female service members, while continuing to showcase those of notable politicians, sportspeople and foreigners.
+Also during this interval histories of the Arlington Freedmen's Village and Section 27—among six other education modules—were removed from history link menus on the U.S. government website for Arlington.
+Those histories remain live and are linked from a historical narrative published on the website.
+A spokesperson for the cemetery stated that the changes were prompted by the Trump administration's orders requiring the removal of race and gender-related language and policies, and said that the academic modules would return after review and updating.